vipulnaik/diet-exercise-health/notes/2024-04-30-urgent-care-visit-and-tests.md

 I made a brief trip to Berkeley Bowl and then returned at around 5:52 PM and successfully collected my prescription.
 I had a copay of $1, which, with taxes, came to $1.17.

+## Cost breakdown

+My insurance billed me $444.91 for the visit plus urine test, with a provider-billed amount of $593 and in-network savings of $148.09.
+The breakdown was as follows:

+* Office/outpatient new moderate mdm 45 minutes (mdm seems to stand for "medical management" as opposed to "surgical management"):
+  $434.29, comprising a billed amount of $576 and in-network savings of $141.71.

+* Urinalysis test: $10.62, comprising a billed amount of $17 and in-network savings of $6.38.

+I do not appear to have been billed yet for the blood tests and breath test (this bill would come from the lab, not the urgent care).
+So I don't know what that cost looks like.

+I had been under the impression that the urgent care visit itself would be covered by insurance, but this impression appears to have been due to a caching of a prior misreading of the details of the insurance plan (last year).
+The misreading was reinforced by the fact that the people at the front desk as well as the doctor were confident that I was covered by the insurance and would likely have no copay or only a nominal copay.